wei3hua2/singularity-js/README.md

 ## Demo

-Please refer to [this link]("TODO") for the usage of the library implemented in Angular.
+Please refer to [this link]("TODO") for the the demo of the library implemented in Angular.
 The repository of this demo can be found at [singularity-js-demo]("TODO").

 ## Installation